DivyaGodayal/CoderChef-Kitchen/Adhoc/Split-Array-into-Fibonacci-Sequence/README.md

 ## SOLUTION

 * The question asks us to split the original string into a sequence of numbers that form a fibonacci sequence with certain conditions being satisfied.
-* The major condition that really helps reduce the solution complexity if that any number in the fibonacci sequence that we consider should not be greater than 2^31 - 1.
+* The major condition that really helps reduce the solution complexity is that any number in the fibonacci sequence that we consider should not be greater than 2^31 - 1.
 That means we only have to consider substrings of length <= 11 for elements of our potential fibonacci sequence.
 * Now, from the looks of it, this might seem like a classical dynamic programming based question because essentially we need to see at what all points we can cut the original sequence eg:

 ```